Lance Berkman: Personal life

 Berkman and his wife, Cara, live in Houston with their four daughters.
 Berkman has been very outspoken about his Christian beliefs throughout his career.
 Berkman uses his position as a professional athlete to discuss his religious beliefs with others.
 He told The 700 Club in May 2007: "What you’re running after, what you’re trying to find will not provide you with any lasting fulfillment.
 The only place you can find that is Jesus Christ.
 It's in the service of God you’ll find that lasting fulfillment."

 In 2001, Berkman began leading a charity called "Berkman's Bunch" where 50 underprivileged kids could meet Berkman before each Saturday home game for autographs and other gifts.
 In April 2012, Forbes named Berkman one of the 30 most generous celebrities as he and his wife had donated $2,412,245 to a foundation they established called To The Lord's Fund.

 In July 2013, Berkman purchased a fire truck and had it overhauled by the City of Arlington.
 He then donated it to the City of West, Texas, in the wake of the West Fertilizer Company explosion that took place earlier in the year.
 The fire truck is white with a red Maltese cross on the doors and the name Berkman over the cross with his number "17" encircled within the cross.

 Berkman filmed an advertisement against the Houston Equal Rights Ordinance, which was aimed at protecting LGBT individuals from discrimination.
 The ordinance sought to ban discrimination on a variety of levels, including sex, race, color, ethnicity and other classifications.
 Despite the wording of the ordinance, HERO's opponents including Berkman, instead honed in on the sexual orientation and gender identity protections.
 Berkman took to the airwaves to repeat a popular stance of HERO’s critics, arguing that the law would allow male predators dressed in drag to enter women’s bathrooms, rather than open public accommodations to transgender people.
-Berkman’s appearance garnered criticism from many, including former Minnesota Vikings kicker Chris Kluwe.
+Berkman’s appearance garnered criticism from many, including former Minnesota Vikings punter Chris Kluwe.
 The controversy flared when Houston Mayor Annise Parker stated of Berkman, "That someone who made his name in our city would inject himself into this debate by taking to the airwaves to discredit an effort to ban discrimination in all forms did upset me.
 This ordinance protects all Houstonians and his remarks diminished it to something trivial."
 The ordinance was rejected by Houston voters in a ballot initiative in November 2015.